Coast to Coast Race Director

 I am born and bred in Temuka (South Canterbury) and lived most of my life there.

 I started work life as an apprentice Fitter Welder and then ended up as a Maintenance Fitter a number of years later and a couple career changes in between.
-Due to a work injury another career change came about in August 2013, when I started an instructing/training/ team building business.
+Due to a work injury another career change came about in August 2013, when I started an instructing/training/ team building/ event management and first aid business.

-With interests in hunting, fishing, tramping, ropes and 4 wheel driving, I became a volunteer in Emergency Services.
-Firstly with Red Cross and fourteen years later, I am currently Team Leader of the Civil Defence Response Team in Timaru.
+With interests in hunting, fishing, tramping, ropes and 4 wheel driving.
+I was a volunteer in local Response Teams Red Cross & Civil Defence for 20 years.

 My first involvement with Coast to Coast was as an official on the River section way back in 2003.